Under Construction

 Adjustments:

-Next, tighten the load-lifters, which should should angle back toward the pack body at a 45-degree angle.
-Finally, tighten the shoulder and chest straps.
+• Next, tighten the load-lifters.
+They should should angle back toward the pack body from a 30° - 60° angle.

 REI says "Gently snug the load-lifter straps to pull weight off your shoulders.
 (Over-tightening the load lifters will cause a gap to form between your shoulders and the shoulder straps.)"